TAYA00/obsidian/Schnittstelle Rechner.md

 the first things you find in notion and in notes of your phone

-`Npm run build`  - this will me compiled in dist folder
+`npm run build`  - this will me compiled in dist folder
 > [!IMPORTANT]
     > Make a old version backup of previous program on your computer from Filezilla in website server